NeNorvalls/express_practice/readme.md

 - The game result is saved asynchronously using an AJAX request to the "/saveGameResult" endpoint.
 - The AJAX request is handled using jQuery.

+## Backend (Node.js with Express)

+- The backend is built with Node.js and uses the Express framework.
+- The server listens on port 3000.
+- The `express.static` middleware serves static files from the "public" directory.
+- The `/saveGameResult` endpoint receives a POST request with the game result, appends it to the "game_results.txt" file, and sends a response.
+- The home route ("/") serves the main HTML file.

+## Dependencies

+- [Express](https://www.npmjs.com/package/express): A fast, unopinionated, minimalist web framework for Node.js.
+- [body-parser](https://www.npmjs.com/package/body-parser): Middleware to parse incoming request bodies.

+## Getting Started

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the server with `node server.js`.
+4. Access the application at [http://localhost:3000](http://localhost:3000).